Dechrissen/website/blog/pokemon-solus-rgb.md

 There are a few more details I haven't touched on in this blog post, but that's because I didn't want it to be too long.
 If you're interested in every last detail of this romhack, you can read the [feature log](https://github.com/Dechrissen/poke-solus-rgb/blob/master/docs/FEATURES.md).

 I hope you consider playing it.
 And if you do, I hope you enjoy it!
-Feel free to [reach out](https://www.derekandersen.net/contact) if you want to offer any feedback, good or bad.
+Feel free to [reach out](https://www.derekandersen.net/contact) if you'd like to offer any feedback, good or bad.
 And if you want to show your support, you can give the romhack's [repository](https://github.com/Dechrissen/poke-solus-rgb) a star on GitHub.
 If that's not a high enough level of support for you, there is always my [donation page](https://www.derekandersen.net/support).
 Any form of feedback or support would be greatly appreciated.

 Until next time.